 The final oral examination is considered a public seminar.
 As such, the Graduate School requires the date and time of the final defense to be widely posted at least 10 days in advance.
-Wide posting is defined as including, at a minimum, an email announcement to both the RMCOEH and OEH Division list-servs (faculty, staff, and students), and inclusion in the weekly announcements from DFPM (and MEEN, if relevant).
-It is also recommended to be posted at entrances to RMCOEH, office areas, the entrance to RMCOEH classrooms, on the bulletin board of the Ergonomics and Safety Program in the Department of Mechanical Engineering, and on the bulletin board of the Department of Family and Preventive Medicine.
+Wide posting is defined as including, at a minimum: entrances to RMCOEH, office areas, the entrance to RMCOEH classrooms, on the bulletin board of the Ergonomics and Safety Program in the Department of Mechanical Engineering, and on the bulletin board of the Department of Family and Preventive Medicine.
+In addition, an email announcement must be distributed to the RMCOEH/Occupational and Environmental Health Division list serve (faculty, staff, and students), and the event must be included in the weekly announcements from DFPM and MEEN.